dlops-io/data-labeling/README.md

 - Run the Label Studio App by going to `http://localhost:8080/`
 - Login with `pavlos@seas.harvard.edu` / `awesome`, use the credentials in the docker compose file that you used
 - Click `Create Project` to create a new project
-- Give it a project name
+- Give it a project name and save it
 - Skip `Data Import` tab and go to `Labeling Setup`
-- Select Template: Computer Vision > Image Classification
+- Select Template: `Computer Vision > Image Classification`
 - Remove the default label choices and add: `brie`, `gouda`, `gruyere`, `parmigiano`
 - Save